Developing Evidence Based Practice Through Reflection VETMED5056

 ■ Critically assess potential barriers to implementing evidence based practice.

-■ Demonstrate self-awareness and self-evaluation by critically evaluating tacit knowledge, integrating new understanding, and reflecting on how learning has developed current practice and may impact on future professional or personal development.
+■ Critically evaluating tacit knowledge, integrating new understanding, and reflecting on how learning has developed current practice and may impact on future professional or personal development.

 Minimum Requirement for Award of Credits